top of page

 How Can You Tell If Your Chicken Is Sick?

 Identifying a sick chicken requires careful observation of its daily behavior and physical condition.
 Chickens often mask their illnesses until they are quite severe, making it important for caretakers to pay close attention.
 Key indicators of a sick chicken include changes in appetite and drinking habits, lethargy, and altered vocalizations.
 Physical signs such as drooping wings, disheveled feathers, and abnormal droppings are also red flags.
 Additionally, look for symptoms like swelling around the eyes, beak, or legs, and any unusual discharges from the nostrils or eyes.
-Consistently monitoring these aspects can help in early detection and timely intervention, potentially saving the chicken's life.
+Consistently monitoring these aspects can help in early detection and timely intervention, potentially saving your chicken's life.

 Have Questions About Chicken Care?